Airspace Integration Trials

 A thriving, innovative and safe drone sector

 The Government has a vision to integrate drones and unmanned aircraft into the current transport system to develop a thriving, innovative and safe advanced aviation sector.

 Read the Drone integration paper [PDF, 973KB](external link) on the Ministry of Transport website.

 The integration of advanced unmanned aircraft, capable of carrying people, cargo or performing time intensive, expensive or risky tasks, has the potential to deliver significant economic benefits(external link).

 To unlock these benefits, a number of technical challenges still need to be overcome.
 Industry investment in the development, testing and certification of new and unproven technologies will be vital to overcome these challenges and achieve the Government’s vision of integration.

 The Airspace Integration Trials programme

-We are establishing an Airspace Integration Trials programme to facilitate the safe testing, development and market validation of advanced unmanned aircraft, and accelerate their integration into our aviation system.
+We have established an Airspace Integration Trials programme to facilitate the safe testing, development and market validation of advanced unmanned aircraft, and accelerate their integration into our aviation system.

 The programme builds on the potential for innovation under New Zealand’s current Civil Aviation Rules.
-It will provide the mechanism for Government to work with leading, innovative domestic and international industry partners to test and demonstrate Unmanned Aircraft for a range of purposes including passenger transport, cargo delivery, agricultural services, and hazard management and monitoring services.
+It provides the mechanism for Government to work with leading, innovative domestic and international industry partners to test and demonstrate unmanned aircraft for a range of purposes including passenger transport, cargo delivery, agricultural services, and hazard management and monitoring services.